Full Aliveness and Conscious Leadership: Practice Radical Responsibility with Jim Dethmer

 Step 3: Welcome the identification.

-This is the subtle move: notice the way the mind turns a passing state into a self.
+This is the subtle move: notice how the mind turns a passing state into a self.

-Jim later names one of his most transformative principles: “I am not my next thought, and neither are you.”6 That is the doorway.
+Jim later names one of his most transformative principles: "I am not my next thought, and neither are you."
 You do not need to win an argument with every thought.
-You need enough distance to see that the thought is not the whole of you.
+You need enough distance to see that the thought is passing through and that you are the space it passes through.

-Interoception research gives cautious support to this kind of body-aware sequencing.
-Price and Hooven describe interoceptive awareness as relevant to emotion regulation, especially the ability to identify, access, and appraise internal body signals.7 That does not mean noticing sensations is a stand-alone treatment for trauma or mental illness.
-It means that sensing the body can be part of a larger regulation and choice-making process.
+Price and Hooven describe interoceptive awareness as relevant to emotion regulation, especially the ability to identify, access, and appraise internal body signals.2 This supports cautious interest in body-aware sequencing as part of a larger regulation process.
+It does not mean noticing sensations is a stand-alone treatment for trauma or mental illness.

 Let emotion move as sensation before it becomes a verdict

-Jim’s emotional map is especially useful because it avoids two common traps:
+Jim's emotional map is useful because it avoids two traps:

-He says emotions are energy in the body — sensations that can be felt directly.
+He says emotions are energy in the body, sensations that can be felt directly.
 Anger might be heat in the face, tightness in the jaw, tension in the neck, or fists clenching.
-Fear, sadness, joy, and sexual/creative energy each have their own body signatures.8
+Fear, sadness, joy, and sexual/creative energy each have their own body signatures.

 When anger is here, try: